You've got Questions.

-1) Is first aid now mandatory?
+1) Is a first aid kit mandatory for my company?

-2) Is my business dangerous?
+4) Is my business dangerous?

 Tip: Check your RI&E and whether the necessary resources are available.

-3) Isn't it expensive?
+5) Isn't it expensive?

 Properly arranging safety requires investment.
 The downside is that if you don't, you run a greater risk of (longer) absences and/or being held liable.
 It's simply a requirement.